TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-sparkjupyter.md

 **Errors**

 * ValueError: Cannot convert notebook to v5 because that version doesn't exist
 * Error loading notebook An unknown error occurred while loading this notebook.
-This version can load notebook formats v4 or earlier
+This version can load notebook formats v4 or earlier.

 **Cause**